vzahorui/vzahorui.github.io/_posts/2019-10-25-linear-regression.md

 From here the fitted values of $\varepsilon^2$ are recovered, and their reciprocals are used for the weight matrix of the WLS.
 It should be noted that since the weights are determined from merely an approximation of the error variance, the WLS may not remove heteroscedasticity completely.
 In practice if the heteroscedasticity is not evident by visual inspection, one may ignore it completely and just go with the OLS in order to safeguard himself from the possible false assumptions.
 <a href="#page-title" class="back-to-top">{{ site.data.ui-text[site.locale].back_to_top | default: 'Back to Top' }} &uarr;</a>

+## Linear regression as a Foundation for More Complex Models

+In real-world scenarios, linear behavior can only be observed for short periods of time, as many natural and social processes tend to have a non-linear rate of change (or non-linear relationships).
+Therefore, linear regression often produces poor results when applied to real-world data, and thus is not a primary choice for [machine learning]({{ site.baseurl }}{% link _posts/2025-10-01-machine-learnings.md %}).
+Still, it is important to understand how it works because it serves as a foundation for many other models.
+Furthermore, many machine learning algorithms ([logistic regression]({{ site.baseurl }}{% link _posts/2022-09-25-logistic-regresion.md %}), [neural networks]({{ site.baseurl }}{% link _posts/2022-11-06-neural-networks.md %}), [support vector machines]({{ site.baseurl }}{% link _posts/2020-10-19-support-vector-machine.md %}), [generalized linear models]({{ site.baseurl }}{% link _posts/2025-10-01-generalized-linear-regression.md %})) build on the same core principles as linear regression: estimating weights for features to minimize an error function.

+Moreover, in machine learning we often start with a linear regression model as a baseline.
+If your complex non-linear model (like a neural network or [gradient boosting]({{ site.baseurl }}{% link _posts/2023-03-28-tree-like-algorithms.md %}#gradient_boost)) doesn’t significantly outperform linear regression, it suggests the problem may not need the added complexity — the relationships may already be mostly linear.

+#### Non-linear relationships can be made linear through transformations

+You can model non-linear patterns by transforming input features:

+* Polynomials: e.g. adding $x^2$, $x^3$ lets a linear regression fit curves.
+* Interactions: e.g. $x_1 \cdot x_ 2$ can model feature interactions.
+* Logarithmic or exponential transforms: turning multiplicative relationships into additive ones.

+After such transformations, the model is still linear in parameters, so it stays interpretable and computationally efficient.

+#### Linear regression connects to basis expansions & kernels

+A lot of non-linear ML techniques (kernel methods, [Gaussian processes]({{ site.baseurl }}{% link _posts/2022-07-23-gaussian-process.md %})) can be seen as linear regression in a higher-dimensional space where non-linear transformations of the original features are included.

+For example the “kernel trick” in [support vector machines]({{ site.baseurl }}{% link _posts/2020-10-19-support-vector-machine.md %}) is just applying linear methods in a transformed feature space.

+#### Regularization generalizes linear regression

+[Ridge and Lasso regression]({{ site.baseurl }}{% link _posts/2022-10-18-regularization.md %}) show how penalizing coefficients can prevent overfitting.

+These ideas carry over to machine learning broadly (e.g. weight decay in neural nets, regularization in decision trees).

+#### Interpretability

+Even in non-linear modeling contexts, linear regression is used as an interpretability tool:

+* Approximating local behavior of a black-box model (e.g. LIME, SHAP use linear models locally).
+* Understanding the direction and relative strength of relationships.